hpssjellis/rocksetta-gitpod-links/README.md

 https://gitpod.io/#hpssjellis.github.io/rocksetta-gitpod-links/

-Personnally I like snapshots which are saved gitpods not live generated .
+Personnally I like snapshots which are saved gitpods not live generated, however the Dockerfile method has some flexibility that the snapshots don't
+.